BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 %}

 # Cashu
-Cashu is an ecash protocol on that interoperates with the Lightning Network.
-Unlike Fedimint, which uses a federated model to distribute trust among multiple entities, Cashu operates with independent mints.
-This makes Cashu distinct in providing an easy to deploy, flexible, and agile approach to managing bitcoin backed ecash.
+Cashu operates on a model where any user can run their own solo mint or join an existing mint.
+This makes Cashu an easy to deploy, flexible, and agile approach to managing bitcoin-backed ecash.

 ## Design best practices
 To learn more about Cashu specific design best practices you can check out the [Design best practices]({{ '/guide/how-it-works/ecash/design-best-practices' | relative_url }}) section.